kubedb/cli/docs/concepts/databases/memcached.md

 ## Next Steps

-- Learn how to use KubeDB to run a Memcached database [here](/docs/guides/memcached/README.md).
+- Learn how to use KubeDB to run a Memcached server [here](/docs/guides/memcached/README.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).